Sample Men’s Activity Calendars for Assisted Living

 - Veep Day, the day Vice President Gerald Ford became president because of President Nixon's resignation in 1974

-Invite the men to use sticks and twine to create fishing poles to see how many "fish" they can catch with magnets on this birthday of fishing treatise author Izaak Walton.
+Supply the men with rocks and paint to see who can make the best rock fish on this birthday of fishing treatise author Izaak Walton.

-On this Veep Day, the day Vice President Gerald Ford became president because of President Nixon's resignation in 1974, name an American vice president from the 20th century, and ask the men to identify the president that he worked for.
+On this Veep Day, the day Vice President Gerald Ford became president because of President Nixon's resignation in 1974, reminisce with the men about their favorite vice presidents.
+Afterwards, share a few fun facts about vice presidents, and ask the men to try to guess the vice presidents who have become president.

 - National Lazy Day